multitudes/oldmultitudes.github.io/_posts/2019-04-09-installing server like XAMPP.markdown

 There are a few options to do this.

-# PHP built in server
+# The PHP built in server

 PHP is shipped with macOS by default.
 The easiest way to create a webserver on your machine for development, not for production(!),  is to create a folder with some files, open terminal, navigate to the folder and do